tsunami643/blog/_posts/2024-09-03-ti13-team-guide.md

 These guys and gals are a bastion of integrity and diligence in the Dota scene.
 Without them, I shudder to imagine what writing an article like this would take.
 Hell, I don't even know how I would follow this esport in general *and it's literally my job!* If you consider yourself even marginally computer savvy and invested in Dota esports, do try to help them edit.

 Now after that very selfless gesture, it's time to self-promote.
-GO INSTALL DOTA AND BUY MY VOICELINES!
+Stop playing Deadlock and go buy my voicelines.

 <style>
   .shill_wrapper {